Do Teachers Need Liability Insurance? [8 Reasons to Buy Your Own]

 2. Class action lawsuits can drain a district’s policy dry, leaving nothing left for individual teachers.
 When your district’s legal fees go over the amount of coverage they paid for, they pay their own costs first and leave teachers to fend for themselves.

 Your own teacher liability insurance policy in your name is designed to protect you first and foremost.
-Plus, you don’t have to share your limits with the district, school, or other teachers.
+Plus, you don’t have to share your limits with the district, school, or other teachers, and you’ll have more control over your legal defense.

 Consider these factors: